blakete/Open-Knowledge-Repository/README.md

 ## Basis:
 1. Do not fight the laws of the universe, work with them.
-2. Entropy will always increase
+2. Entropy will always increase.
 3. Collective increase in intelligence results in a larger field of potential future states.
 4. An increase in potential future states increases entropy.